Raisa (film)

 Raisa is a short film directed and written by Pavel Cuzuioc starring Cristina Flutur.

 Synopsis

 Moldova.
 One winter day, Raisa travels into the city hoping to get something that could change her life.

 Production notes

-Raisa was filmed during five days in January 2015 on locations in Chisinau and surroundings.
+Raisa was filmed during five days in January 2015 on locations in Chișinău and surroundings.
 The script is based on non-fictional stories by Aurelia Zavtoni.
 Post-production took place in Vienna, Austria.
 The film is starring Cristina Flutur, who won the Palme d'Or for best Actress in the 2012 Cannes Film Festival.

-Technical Details
+Technical details

 Raisa was filmed in HD at 25 frames per second on Canon C300.
 The screening format is DCP, 2K, with an aspect ratio is 1:2.39.